Skip to main content

 // Process queued commands (called after CommandBuffer::flush)

-void flush(UpdateContext& ctx) noexcept override {
+void flush(UpdateContext& ctx) noexcept {

 for (const auto& cmd : pending_) {